History

 As the Levitt program evolves, the fundamentals remain based on Westport’s organic beginnings.
 Both Levitt Pavilion venues and the Levitt AMP [Your City] Grant Awards are community-driven and focus on transforming neglected public spaces into thriving community destinations where all feel welcome.

 Since 2003, grants from the Levitt Foundation have brought Levitt Pavilion venues to seven cities.
 In its first year in 2015, the Levitt AMP [Your City] Music Series took place in 10 towns and cities, coast to coast.
-To date, the Levitt Foundation has awarded more than $2.3 million total to 38 communities across America through the Levitt AMP grant program, including the 18 communities that will present the 2022 Levitt AMP Music Series.
+To date, the Levitt Foundation has awarded more than $3 million total to more than 50 communities across America through the Levitt AMP grant program, including the 33 communities that will present the 2023-2025 Levitt AMP Music Series.

 With the success of The Custom Shop, New York-based Mortimer and Mimi Levitt begin spending their summers in Westport, Connecticut.
 In the coming years, their family grows and so does their embrace of philanthropy, leading to their support of a community-driven project in Westport that sets the stage for a big idea.